 When you get to the four-way stop, turn right into the beach access parking lot.
 There you'll find the trailhead to the half-mile Pockoy Island Trail where a causeway built by slaves takes you over the marsh and through a densely wooded hammock.
 Then cross a small barrier island to arrive at the preserve's 2.8 miles of seashore.

-Erosion on Botany Bay Beach has left a “boneyard” of dead trees along the sand, creating a unique coastline you’ve got to walk to fully appreciate.
+Erosion on Botany Bay Beach has left a "boneyard" of dead trees along the sand, creating a unique coastline you've got to walk to fully appreciate.
 Shell collection is prohibited; as a result the beach is full of whelks, scallops, clams, mussels, oysters, sea stars and sand dollars.
 The best time to visit the beach is at low tide when a wider section of the shoreline is exposed.